 Holdfasts - Type 2

-design came from watching Peter Ross forge a similar style holdfast on
+this configuration came from watching Peter Ross forge an upset

 an episode of the Woodwright's Shop.
 The advantage of this design